How to Do Payroll Yourself

 - Your business address

-- Your reason for requesting an EIN (typically, this means hiring a new employee)
+- Your reason for requesting an EIN (for instance, hiring an employee)

 - Any additional details about your business